 DISC theory is a tool used for behavioral analysis that has its roots in Harvard in the 1920s.
 Psychologist Wlliam Marston (originator of Wonder Woman and the first polygraph test) had a theory that people’s personalities could be categorized into four different styles.
-The theory that personality could be placed into quadrants was not new.
+This theory that personality could be placed into quadrants was not new.
 Hippocrates theorized that human personality was affected by The Four Temperaments.
 Carl Jung thought that humans could be categorized into four different psychological types, and these four types indicated how they experienced the world.

 Marston’s theory addressed how a person’s personality type would affect their behavior.
 A person’s behavior is an observable phenomena and relies less on that person’s self-disclosure.
 That makes it easier to apply to social situations.

 DISC theory has a myriad of applications.
 One such application is its use in identifying people’s personality styles to improve communication and relationships.
 It is difficult to get along with someone that you do not understand, and DISC helps people to understand a person’s fundamental personality style so communication between two people can be adjusted accordingly.

 But how do you identify what style a person has?
 The more you know about DISC, the easier it will be to identify a stranger’s primary personality style.
 But like any skill, your ability to identify a person’s DISC style will improve with practice.

 Try this quick exercise to see if you can identify the personality style of a stranger, like the barista at your local coffee shop.

 What is this person doing?
 Are they passively waiting at the register for you to come to them to order?
 Are they focusing on slowly and methodically restocking items?
 Do they seem to be in a hurry, doing a million things at once, or are they focused on the task at hand?